richardp6889/apcsa-freedom-project/tool/learning-log.md

 [Swift beginer playlist](https://www.youtube.com/playlist?list=PLwvDm4VfkdpiLvzZFJI6rVIBtdolrJBVB)

 ### 11/02/2025:
 * This week I created the repository on xcode and started changing the most basic things on it.

+### 11/16/2025
+* This week I started working on the bar on the bottom that would be used to switch between content.

 <!--